Hail to the King (Avenged Sevenfold album): Commercial performance

 Hail to the King debuted at number one on the UK Albums Chart on September 1, 2013.
 It also debuted at number two on the Official Finnish Albums Chart and at number five in Germany.

 The album sold 159,000 copies in the United States in its first week of release to debut at number one on the Billboard 200 chart.

 Track listing

-All songs written and composed by M. Shadows, Zacky Vengeance, Synyster Gates, and Johnny Christ.
+All songs written and composed by M. Shadows, Zacky Vengeance, Synyster Gates, and Johnny Christ, except where noted.